 10. And the chief of the eunuchs said to Daniel, “I fear my lord the king, who has appointed your food and your drink.
 For why should he see your countenances more haggard than the young men who are of your age?
-So, you would inculpate my head to the king!”
+So, you would endanger my head with the king!”

 11. But Daniel said to the steward, whom the chief of the eunuchs had appointed over Daniel, Hananiah, Mishael, and Azariah,

-12.“Please test your servants for ten days, and let them give us food from plants for us to eat, and water for us to drink.
+12.“I pray, test your servants for ten days, and let them give us food from plants for us to eat and water for us to drink.

-14. Then he consented to them in this matter, and he tested them ten days.
+14. And he consented to them in this matter, and he tested them ten days.

-15. And at the end of ten days, their appearances appeared better and fatter in flesh than any of the young men who ate the king’s food.
+15. And at the end of ten days, their forms appeared better and fatter in flesh than any of the young men who ate the king’s food.

-16. So, the steward took away their food, and the wine that they were to drink, and gave them food from plants.
+16. So, the steward took away their portion and the wine that they were to drink and gave them food from plants.

 17. And as for these young men, the four of them, God gave them knowledge and skill in all learning and wisdom, and Daniel had understanding in every vision and in dreams.

-18. Now, at the end of the days that the King had said to bring them in, the chief of the eunuchs brought them in before Nebuchadnezzar.
+18. Now, at the end of the days that the king had said he should bring them in, the chief of the eunuchs brought them in before Nebuchadnezzar.